tatumio/tatum-php/docs/Api/BlockchainStorageApi.md

 // The blockchain to get the log record from
 $chain = 'ETH';

-// ID of the log record / transaction on the blockchain
+// The ID of the log record or transaction to get from the blockchain
 $id = '0x94Ce79B9F001E25BBEbE7C01998A78F7B27D1326';

 try {